spglib/spgrep/docs/spacegroup_irreps.md

-# Small representation of space group
+# Irreps of space group

+This page formulates little group, small representation, and irreducible representations (irreps) of space groups.

 ## Reciprocal lattice and transformation